JoostMSoftware/EveryRandomEnchantment/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Every Random Enchantment

+This mod adds new Enchantments to Minecraft:

+1 curses:
+- Randomness: Adds a random effect upon hit.

+1 enchantment:
+- Frost: Slows entities upon hit.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.